jdsimcoe/simko/README.md

 # Simko.io

-This is the public repository of Jonathan Simcoe.
-More to come soon...
+The personal portfolio website and blog of Jonathan Simcoe and Simcoe Design LLC